TakeruDavis/Butchers-Delight-Rechopped/README.md

   \- 1.2: Retexturing and remodeling of everything <br>

 Future Concepts (may be implemented when the base mod is finished): <br>
-  \- Increased realism (while maintaining simplicity) for the create addon
+  \- Increased realism (while maintaining simplicity) for the create addon <br>
-  \- Blood draining and other byproducts that must be managed (Like what do you do with cow eyeballs?)
+  \- Blood draining and other byproducts that must be managed (Like what do you do with cow eyeballs?) <br>
   \- Slightly more realistic animal behaviour like running away (instead of running around) and attacking back randomly